Jennifer Brady: World TeamTennis

 Brady has played one season with World TeamTennis starting in 2019, when she made her debut with the Washington Kastles.
 It was announced that she would be joining the Orange County Breakers during the 2020 WTT season (canceled due to the pandemic).

 Endorsements

-Brady is endorsed by Asics for clothing and shoes, and by Babolat for racquets.
-She uses the Babolat Pure Aero racquet on court.
+Brady is endorsed by Flex Seal, Asics for attire and by Babolat for racquets and uses the Babolat Pure Aero racquet.

 Career statistics

-Grand Slam tournament performance timelines
+Grand Slam performance timelines

-Current through the 2021 French Open.
+Current through the 2023 French Open.